kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

 ## Considered Options

-- Introduce a shadow mode for policies on Zone CP ✅
+- Introduce a shadow mode for policies on Zone CP
 - Introduce a shadow mode for policies on Global CP
   - Show potential changes for a specific DPP
   - Show potential changes for all affected DPPs

+## Decision Outcome

+- Introduce a shadow mode for policies only on Zone CP

 ## Shadow mode for policies